Getting Support for Narcissistic Abuse & Help for NPD

 Abuse takes many forms with some being easier to recognize.
 Physical abuse like hitting, punching, or kicking are more obvious ones that may result in visible marks that are harder to discredit.
 While we cannot see whether or not mental, emotional, or sexual abuse is occurring in a relationship, that doesn’t make it any less real or its side effects less damaging.

-If you have a narcissistic family member or loved one, you should seek help from a narcissistic abuse support network if you are suffering from any of the following.
+If you have a narcissistic family member or loved one, you should seek narcissistic personality disorder supportive therapy if you are suffering from any of the following.
 These are all common signs of abuse and cannot be taken lightly.
 Seeking support before things become unmanageable is the best way to ensure your own happiness as well as your ability to be there for others if you so choose.

 - Unwanted name-calling or derogatory language—These all fall under the category of bullying, which is something people with NPD may fall back on in order to assert their worth.
 By belittling others, they can maintain their feelings of superiority over that person.
 Finding proper narcissistic abuse support may be necessary in order to determine the severity and risk of this type of verbal abuse to one’s wellbeing.